Jake-NotTheMuss/t7-hashes/README.txt

 log writes any strings passed as arguments and their hashes to the file 'hashes.csv', for example './log player_connected_time timeplayerconnected'.

 hashes.csv contains some strings that match hash values seen in the decompiled T7 scripts.

+hashes_augmented.csv contains hashes for augmented variables (variables generated in foreach loops when a key variable is not specified).